-Kaley Cuoco Suffers ‘Earth Shattering Deep Gut Wrenching Pain’ After Dog Norman Dies
+Kaley Cuoco Suffers 'Earth Shattering Deep Gut Wrenching Pain' After Dog Norman Dies

 "This is absolutely the hardest part of being a pet parent.
 Sooo sorry for your loss.
 He had a wonderful long life," another shared.

-“Oh, I am so sorry.
-Your souls will meet again, he will come back to you,” noted another supporter.
+"Oh, I am so sorry.
+Your souls will meet again, he will come back to you," noted a third supporter.

-“so sorry for your immense loss. what a joy he was for you and that you shared with the world,” someone else detailed.
+"so sorry for your immense loss. what a joy he was for you and that you shared with the world," a follower detailed.

-Prior to this, updates including Norman had popped up fairly regularly on Kaley’s Instagram page.
-In one update a while ago, she expressed how the pit bull mix was her everything.
+Prior to this, updates including Norman had popped up fairly regularly on Kaley's Instagram page.
+In one previous update, she expressed how the pit bull mix was her everything.

-Kaley previously called her pup her “truest soulmate” as well.
+Kaley previously called the pup her "truest soulmate.".
 As much as this difficult time hurts for the actress, she clearly has a great deal of support coming in from her colleagues and fans to help her get through this.